chain4travel/camino-docs/docs/faq/glossary.md

-Using a [seed phrase](#seed-phrase) or [private key](#private-key), one is able to locally create and sign transactions for a particular address or set of addresses before its sent to a blockchain to be executed.
+Using a [seed phrase](#seed-phrase) or [private key](#private-key), one is able to locally create and sign transactions for a particular address or set of addresses before it is sent to a blockchain to be executed.

 Usually a wallet also has some convenience functionality to see the tokens (funds, digital assets, collections) in possession and interact with them.